Coffee & Cycling—Why Cyclists Love Their Coffee?

 Thankfully, more and more cafés are now catering to groups of cyclists, offering things like racks for bikes to rest while they sit and drink, with some shops even offering high-caffeine “cyclist blends” to attract more mid-ride stops.

-For us at Bikexchange, we love nothing more than a Sunday morning coffee to give us that extra kick for the second part of our ride.
+For us at Bikexchange, we love nothing more than a Sunday morning coffee to give us that extra kick for the upcoming ride.

 Possible Downsides of Caffeine Consumption